-Enablers are not goal.
+Enablers are not the goal.
 But when you have them, they enable you to better do your activities.
 In Henry’s case, he planned 3 exercise days (health enabler) to build his core muscles and stamina, in order to be able to cope with the harsh environment in the hill regions in Cambodia.
 He also planned to sign up for a series of 6 financial education courses, as well as a facilitation course (personal development enabler), to equip himself to develop the financial education programme to teach the poor.
-And in order to be able to do the above, he needs to budget to ensure that his funds are allocated into the above programmes, as well as a gym membership and paying for a trainer.
-He also set aside funds to give to the poor on a long-term basis as well as all his expenses traveling to Cambodia.
+And in order to be able to do the above, he needs to budget to ensure that his funds are allocated into the above programmes, as well as gym membership and paying for a trainer.
+He also set aside funds to give to the poor on a long-term basis as well as all his expenses travelling to Cambodia.
 This is the wealth enabler.

 For retirees, they are in the last phase of his or her life.
-Time is short and by being clear with his life’s purpose, retirees are able focus their time on activities that matter the most to him.
+Time is short and by being clear with his life’s purpose, retirees are able to focus their time on activities that matter the most to him.
 What this also means is that retirees can best plan how much financial resources they need and how best to allocate them.
-How they live their retirement life and spend their money will be purpose driven.
+How they live their retirement life and spend their money will be purpose-driven.
 With such great intentionality, this could be the best time of their life.

 When I did this for myself years ago, I had a paradigm shift.
-Firstly, I can live my purpose by doing the small things in my life on a daily basis.
+Firstly, I can live my purpose by doing small things in my life on a daily basis.
 In addition, money no longer becomes a goal.
 It is an enabler.
 If we chase money as a goal, it is like leaning the ladder on the wrong wall.
 When you climbed up, you will be disappointed.
 When you see money as an enabler, you will use money and love people and not love money and use people.
 You will not buy things that you don’t need, with the money that you don’t have to impress people that you don’t even know.
 When you do purpose-driven financial planning, you no longer crave or desire anything you don’t already have.
 You will begin to live a life of contentment.
 And contentment is not a passive acceptance of your situation.
 Rather, it is a conscious choice to enjoy, appreciate and accept what you have, while giving up the cravings of the things you do not have.
 Because you know and accept that you can’t have everything and you don’t need to have everything.

 Many people make financial decisions and let their life follow the financial decisions they make.
 Life may be disastrous if you do that.
 Let me encourage all of us to first make a life decision, and let your financial decisions follow it.
 When you do so, your life, whether in retirement or not, will finish well.